 9. Think outside the square!

 With these challenging times we now all face (I’m not going to mention the C word) we all have to think outside the box when it comes to event planning.
-With many weddings facing the prospect of no dance floors allowed, there are still plenty of ways you can get your guests to be involved in fun activities.
+With many weddings facing the prospect of no dance floors allowed and other restrictions, there are still plenty of ways you can get your guests to be involved in fun activities.
 Games and trivia are fantastic alternatives to having a dance floor.
 Our friends at Celebrant Connect Australia put out a wonderful blog post recently with some tips on keeping your reception fun and entertaining – https://www.celebrantconnect.com.au/2020/10-things-to-do-when-you-cant-dance-at-a-wedding/

 10. Take time out to truly enjoy YOUR big day!